IBM and the Government of Spain collaborate to drive national AI strategy and build world-leading Spanish-language AI models

 05/04/2024

-During the meeting in La Moncloa, the President of the Government stressed that agreements such as this one demonstrate Spain’s commitment to accelerating the ethical and responsible use of AI, particularly in the public sector, with great impact on productivity for numerous sectors of the economy and on the strategic autonomy of Europe.
+During the meeting in La Moncloa, the President of the Government stressed that agreements such as this demonstrate Spain’s commitment to accelerate the ethical and responsible use of AI, particularly in the public sector, with great impact on productivity for numerous sectors of the economy and on the strategic autonomy of Europe.

 "AI puts us on the threshold of a new industrial revolution, with a very significant potential impact in terms of productivity gains for a large number of economic sectors, and in improving public services for our citizens," said Minister José Luis Escrivá.
 “The Government of Spain is promoting a useful and ethical development of the opportunities offered by this technology.
 IBM, with its experience, knowledge and resources, is an excellent partner to accompany us in our vision.”

-Recent advances in generative AI and supercomputing with AI are very promising for governments and economies that can take advantage of the increases in productivity that these technologies allow.
+Recent advances in generative AI and AI supercomputing are very promising for governments and economies that can take advantage of the increases in productivity that these technologies allow.
 With this collaboration, the Government of Spain is taking decisive steps to seize this opportunity, with timely and transformative commitments, to invest in the AI revolution.

-Coordination among government institutions in this area will facilitate both the widespread use of AI in national, regional and local economies, as well as the timely and necessary resources to create competitive advantages in a rapidly evolving AI-powered business environment.
-This includes investing in human capital (training and tools) and adopting community-driven AI, which ensures that productivity and economic benefits can positively impact the entire fabric of Spain’s economy, from small and medium-sized enterprises (SMEs) to large enterprises and the public sector.
+Coordination among government institutions in this area will facilitate both the widespread use of AI in national, regional and local economies, as well as the timely and necessary resources to create competitive advantages in a rapidly evolving AI-driven business environment.
+This includes investing in human capital (training and tools) and adopting community-driven AI, which ensures that productivity and economic benefits can positively impact the entire fabric of Spain’s economy, from small and medium-sized enterprises (SMEs) to large companies and the public sector.